 Another group who would qualify is youth who age out of foster care.
-These persons are being released from an institution (of sorts) and have little or no support system to fall back on.
+These persons are being released from a supervised housing setting and have little or no support system to fall back on.
 According to the Public Children Services Association of Ohio Factbook (published June 2021), in 2020 there were 152 youth who aged out of foster care and in 2021 there were 147 youth who aged out.